Rob Henry of SVN Lotus is the next featured broker in our Quantum Lister series, in which we take a look at some of QuantumListing's users.

 What other emerging trends do you see in CRE?
 In your market?
 In your region?
 Nationally?

 People are starting to manage their wealth out of family offices more than large, public/institutional funds and hedge funds.
 I think this is going to be a big swing of power in the years to come.

 Is there anything else that you’d like our readers to know?

 If you are a real estate professional do not think about the next check.
 Find ways to educate yourself and become a source of knowledge for your clients.
 Technology is going to put the deal to deal broker out of business in the near future so focus on building relationships and building a trustworthy brand and the checks will follow.

 Did you like Rob’s interview and do you want to see his listings?
-You can check out his profile below.
+You can check out his listings below and click here for his profile.
 If you want to contact him, you can shoot him an email at [email protected]